Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Introduction

 Leray \cite{leray1934}, and later Hopf \cite{hopf1951} for bounded domains, constructed weak solutions that exist for all time and satisfy energy inequalities.
 These solutions are termed Leray--Hopf solutions, and Leray's construction was moreover suitable, in the sense that it satisfies local energy inequality.

-The main contribution of this paper is to develop a rigorous computer-assisted proof of the nonuniqueness of the Leray--Hopf solutions to \eqref{eq:NS eq}. \begin{theorem}[Nonuniqueness of Leray--Hopf solutions] There exist infinitely many distinct suitable Leray--Hopf solutions to the Navier--Stokes equation \eqref{eq:NS eq} on $\mathbb{R}^3 \times [0, 1]$ with the same divergence-free initial condition $u_{\tmop{in}} =u_{\tmop{loc}}$ of compact support, with $u_{\tmop{loc}}\in L^q$ for any $q<3$ (in particular $u_{\tmop{in}}\in L^2$).
-The solutions are $ L^s ([0, 1] ; L^q (\mathbb{R}^3)),$ for any $q\geqslant2$, $\frac{3}{q} + \frac{2}{s} > 1$.
-Namely, they just miss the Prodi--Serrin condition that guarantees a unique solution, see \eqref{eq:Serrin}. \end{theorem}

-Our work is inspired by the works of Jia and Sverak \cite{jia2014local,jia2015incompressible}, which studied the forward self-similar Navier--Stokes equation and reduced nonuniqueness to spectral assumptions of the self-similar profiles.
+The main contribution of this paper is to develop a rigorous computer-assisted proof of the nonuniqueness of the Leray--Hopf solutions to \eqref{eq:NS eq}. \begin{theorem}[Nonuniqueness of Leray--Hopf solutions] There exist infinitely many distinct suitable Leray--Hopf solutions to the Navier--Stokes equation \eqref{eq:NS eq} on $\mathbb{R}^3 \times [0, 1]$ with the same divergence-free initial condition $u_{\tmop{in}} =u_{\tmop{loc}}$ of compact support, with $u_{\tmop{loc}}\in C^\infty(\mathbb{R}^3\setminus\{0\})\cap L^q$ for any $q<3$.
+The solutions are $ L^s ([0, 1] ; L^q (\mathbb{R}^3)),$ for any $q\geqslant2$, $\frac{3}{q} + \frac{2}{s} > 1$, {and smooth for positive times}.
+They just miss the Prodi--Serrin condition that guarantees a unique solution, see \eqref{eq:Serrin}. \end{theorem} Our work is inspired by the works of Jia and Sverak \cite{jia2014local,jia2015incompressible}, which studied the forward self-similar Navier--Stokes equation and reduced nonuniqueness to spectral assumptions of the self-similar profiles.
 In \cite{guillod2023numerical}, Guillod and Sverak provided numerical evidence that such spectral assumptions are satisfied for the self-similar solution profiles that they constructed numerically.
 In \cite{albritton2022non}, Albritton--Brue--Colombo built on this idea of unstable profiles in self-similar variables, but added a singular forcing term so that their background solution does not need to solve the Navier--Stokes equation exactly.
 In fact, their profile can be any divergence-free function.
 They instead leveraged the unstable vortex solutions constructed by Vishik \cite{vishik2018instability,vishik2018instability1,albritton2021instability} that are steady states of the 2D Euler equations, and lifted them to 3D axisymmetric vortex rings.
 The case of the unforced Navier--Stokes equations is much more challenging since it is almost impossible to find an explicit self-similar Leray--Hopf solution with an unstable eigenvalue.